Home

 Sometimes the organic material is dissolved by the mineral-laden water.
 The process happens so slowly that each cell is dissolved and replaced by a particular liquid mineral before it hardens.
 This is called petrification.
 In petrification, every detail down to the cellular level is duplicated in the minerals.

 Type I can also be molds or casts of the original animal or plant part.
 If the original organism decays, leaving an imprint and an empty space, it is called an exterior mold or simply a mold.
 If a space in the structure is filled with minerals and then the original animal or plant part dissolves, it is called a cast.
+This gastropod is a cast fossil.
+See more on molds and casts near the bottom of the page.

 The question: "What is a fossil?" has a simple answer.
 But as you can see it can be more complicated than that.